 About the Interior Business Center

-For more than 30 years, IBC has supported federal agencies by providing business solutions that allow them to focus on their core missions.
-Currently, we serve over 150 different federal organizations, including the Department of the Interior.
+For more than 35 years, the IBC has supported federal agencies by providing business solutions that allow them to focus on their core missions.
+Today, we serve more than 150 federal organizations, including the Department of the Interior.

 Acquisition Services